saf1Hckr/ds-dev-fall-2025/Week-09-Trees/README.md

 0. Job Hunt Story time...
 0. Remind me to start recording
 0. Read Annoucments Slack Message
+1. Demo of your demo is due Week 10 (Week of Nov 03).
+2. Demo night is usually a day within the week of 12/8.
+We do not have exact day yet, but will let you know when we do.
 0. TA Chat Engagement: Best Student Awards at end of class [HW pass] ⭐⭐⭐
 0. At end of class, award 2 awards.
 Chat Hero award // Live hero award.
 0. Be active in chat.
 TA is mod, Zack doesn’t really watch it.